What Are Rice Purity Test Questions Really Designed For?

 Innocent Life and Early Experience Questions

-Some questions focus on early life, school behavior, and childhood actions.
+Some questions focus on early life, school behavior, and childhood actions.- School discipline and behavior

 - Small rule-breaking moments